 Ethel Weinberg graduated from Hahnemann Medical College in Philadelphia, Pennsylvania, in 1961, and took her residency in anesthesiology at Thomas Jefferson University Hospital from 1973 to 1975.
-"I was greatly influenced by circumstances and serendipity," says Dr. Weinberg.
+"I was greatly influenced by circumstances and serendipity," said Dr. Weinberg.
 "I had a baby the day I finished my internship and worked only part time for a few years.
 Part of the work was in administration in a new hospital and I found that I enjoyed that sort of challenge."
-In the late 1960s, Dr. Weinberg had considered returning to school for a master of public health degree.
+In the late 1960s, Dr. Weinberg considered returning to school for a master of public health degree.
 She met with Glen Leymaster, dean of the Woman's Medical College of Pennsylvania to discuss the idea.
-Instead, Dr. Weinberg remembers, "He offered me a job and I was suddenly in medical school administration working on medical manpower issues."
+Instead, Dr. Weinberg remembered, "He offered me a job and I was suddenly in medical school administration working on medical manpower issues."
 In 1968, she became a member of the faculty at the Woman's Medical College of Pennsylvania, in the departments of anesthesiology and community and preventive medicine.

 With staffing issues one of her primary responsibilities, Dr. Weinberg became concerned by the numbers of women leaving medicine to concentrate on raising their children.
 Evidently, the structure of training and practice and its schedule were incompatible with family life.
 As the primary caregiver, a mother often had to sacrifice her career entirely or settle for slow progress professionally.

-Dr. Weinberg sought ways to help talented women balance family life with their careers, and stay in medicine.
+Dr. Weinberg sought ways to help talented women balance family life with their careers and stay in medicine.

 She explained, "I was struck that we needed some form of training that did not require the traditional working hours of a resident and where there were part-time jobs available.
 It seemed that 'acute care medicine' in emergency rooms was a feasible idea."
 At that time, hospitals were just beginning to hire doctors specifically for emergency room coverage.
 As director of the Retraining Program for Women Physicians at the Woman's Medical College of Pennsylvania in the early 1970s, Dr. Weinberg organized a fellowship and then won American Medical Association approval for the first acute care internship.
-She recalls, "I still remember meeting with Bill Ruhe and Jack Nunemaker¿vice president of the American Medical Association and head of the American Board of Medical Specialties, respectively¿in a hotel room in Chicago.
+She recalled, "I still remember meeting with Bill Ruhe and Jack Nunemaker vice president of the American Medical Association and head of the American Board of Medical Specialties, respectively in a hotel room in Chicago.
 They told me that there was no such thing as acute care medicine but 'if it would keep the girls happy,' they would approve of it."